Page saved! You can go back to this later in your Diabetes and Me Close

 Immunotherapy

-In our video we explain how immunotherapies work and how they could help people with or at risk of type 1 diabetes in the future.
+In our video, we explain how immunotherapies work and how they could help people at different stages of type 1 diabetes.

 Woman in the lab doing research